-- We will discuss with you and your child any challenges you feel exist and work together to find solutions to overcome the concerns. - An IEP will be put together with your child's individual targets. - The class teacher is regularly available to discuss your child's progress, or any concerns you may have, and to share information about what is working well at home and school, so similar strategies can be used. - The SENDCo is available to meet with you to discuss your child's progress or any concerns or worries you may have.
+- We will discuss with you and your child any challenges you feel exist and work together to find solutions to overcome the concerns. - A pupil passport or support plan will be put together with your child's individual targets. - The class teacher is regularly available to discuss your child's progress, or any concerns you may have, and to share information about what is working well at home and school, so similar strategies can be used. - The SENDCo is available to meet with you to discuss your child's progress or any concerns or worries you may have.